YukunZhu-ED/YukunZhu-ED.github.io/_pages/about.md

 - Mechanism relationships were integrated into the data-driven characteristic models.
 - Effect of incorporating prior knowledge on modeling and optimization was validated.
 - A trade-off between eliminating gas temperature deviation and reducing NOx was found.
-- A global optimal point was identified by comparing different systems' objectives.

 </div>
 </div>